-This article explains how to move a domain from shared server to a private server, either a Virtual Private Server (VPS) or Dedicated Server manually by copying the domain data from shared hosting to the private server and then configuring the new user.
+This article explains how to move a domain from a shared server to a VPS by manually copying the domain data from Shared Hosting to the VPS and configuring the new user.

-You can manually migrate your web files from your shared server to your private server in two ways:
+You can manually migrate your web files from your shared server to your VPS using one of two tools:

 If you have less than 1GB of files to move, it may be easier to use SFTP: